Street names in Barcelona: Early modern age

 In this period Barcelona became part of the Hispanic Monarchy, which arose from the union of the crowns of Castile and Aragon.
 It was a time of alternation between periods of prosperity and economic crisis, especially due to plague epidemics in the 16th century and social and military conflicts such as the Reapers' War and the War of Succession between the 17th and 18th centuries, although in the latter century the economy rebounded thanks to the opening of trade with America and the beginning of the textile industry.
-The city was still confined within its walls - the only expansion was on the beach, in the neighborhood of La Barceloneta — despite the fact that by the end of the period it had almost 100,000 inhabitants.
+The city was still confined within its walls – the only expansion was on the beach, in the neighborhood of La Barceloneta — despite the fact that by the end of the period it had almost 100,000 inhabitants.

 This period was not one of excessive urban reforms, since the loss of Barcelona's capital status led to a decrease in large-scale projects.
-In the first half of the 16th century, the sea wall was built, where the bastions of Levante, Torre Nueva, San Ramón and Mediodía were placed.
-The port was also reformed, and the seafront between the Pla de Palau and La Rambla was embanked, which led to the development of the Paseo del Mar, now known as the Paseo de Colón, in honor of Christopher Columbus.
+In the first half of the 16th century, the sea wall was built, where the bastions of Llevant, Torre Nova, Sant Ramon and Migdia were placed.
+The port was also reformed, and the seafront between the Pla de Palau and La Rambla was embanked, which led to the development of the Passeig del Mar, now known as the Passeig de Colom, in honor of Christopher Columbus.

-Otherwise, the main urban reform in that century was in the area around the cathedral, where the Plaza de Cristo Rey (now the Plaza de la Seo) was opened, in front of the main portal of the cathedral (1546), as well as the Plaza de San Ivo, with a space cut out of the Royal Palace.
+Otherwise, the main urban reform in that century was in the area around the cathedral, where the Plaça de Crist Rei (now the Plaça de la Seu) was opened, in front of the main portal of the cathedral (1546), as well as the Plaça de San Iu, with a space cut out of the Royal Palace.

-In the 17th century, the city wall was extended again with the construction of five new gates: San Severo, Talleres, San Antonio, San Pablo and Santa Madrona.
-Two new roads were also built that crossed the plain of Barcelona: the Mataró road — coinciding with the current Pedro IV street — and the Cruz Cubierta road, which connected with the Madrid road -current Hostafrancs and Sants streets-.
+In the 17th century, the city wall was extended again with the construction of five new gates: Sant Sever, Tallers, Sant Antoni, Sant Pau and Santa Madrona.
+Two new roads were also built that crossed the plain of Barcelona: the Mataró road — coinciding with the current Pere IV street — and the Creu Coberta road, which connected with the Madrid road -current Hostafrancs and Sants streets-.

 In 1753, the construction of La Barceloneta neighborhood began on the initiative of the Marquis de la Mina.
 Located on a small peninsula of land reclaimed from the sea, its layout was designed by the engineer Pedro Martín Cermeño, with a grid of orthogonal streets and blocks of houses with elongated floor plans, a clear example of academic Baroque urban planning.
 The name of the neighborhood appears in a square, a promenade, a park, a beach and a pier.
 The rest of the streets have received different names, preferably related to the sea, such as the street and square of the Sea, or the streets of the Mediterranean, Sailors and Fishermen; also several sailors, admirals and discoverers: Pinzón Brothers, Pizarro, Balboa, Andrea Doria, Admiral Aixada, Admiral Cervera, Admiral Churruca, Admiral Barceló and Berenguer Mallol.